-So that is why you don’t see oil boilers in towns – there is no sense because the cost is about twice as much as gas, which is fairly widely available in built up areas.
+That is why you don’t see oil boilers in towns – there is no sense in it because the cost is about twice as much as gas, which is widely available in built up areas.
 Out of town however, it is a viable option and there are thousands of these boilers all over the country.

 Space needed for fuel

 Another reason for not seeing oil boilers in towns is that the fuel storage tanks are usually pretty large – enough to last you through a whole month in winter for instance.
 There just isn’t the sort of space for this in towns.
 Although electricity is more expensive, it is found often in flats simply because it takes up so little room in a property that already has space restrictions.

 Is oil heating reliable?

 Oil boilers work in a very similar way to gas boilers, and you can expect the same sort of breakdown frequency as you would for a gas system.
 That means that they are usually fairly reliable and produce a good level of heat, suitable for any home.
 There are cheaper ways to heat the home however, so how does it stack up when compared to the competition?

 Alternatives to oil